Page updated 21st November 2013

 On the marriage of the Prince of Wales in March 1863, the street erected celebratory decorations "Bear-street had a fine bold arch of evergreens, interspersed with coloured lamps, and surmounted by a fine transparency, with the words- "Albert Edward and Alexandra - Health and happiness," belonging to Mr. Hutchingson."

-The street was widened from the top at Palace Street down to the last house fronting South Street in 1871, and in 1884, it was macadamized and a pavement created on the north side.
+It was proposed the the street be widened from the top at Palace Street down to the last house fronting South Street in 1871, although the scheme never happened due to the cost.
+Then, 1884, it was macadamised and a pavement created on the north side.
 Apart from the Bear Inn, the only other public house so far traced to Bear Street is the Crown and Anchor which had a change of licensee in 1873.

 list of occupants in 1897 indicate how few lived in Bear